alvations/pywsd/README.md

 * Dekang Lin.
 1998.
 An information-theoretic definition of similarity.
 In Proceedings of the 15th International Conference on Machine Learning, Madison, WI.

 * Linlin Li, Benjamin Roth and Caroline Sporleder.
 2010.
 Topic Models for Word Sense Disambiguation and Token-based Idiom Detection.
 The 48th Annual Meeting of the Association for Computational Linguistics (ACL).
 Uppsala, Sweden.

+* Andrea Moro, Roberto Navigli, Francesco Maria Tucci and Rebecca J. Passonneau.
+2014.
+Annotating the MASC Corpus with BabelNet.
+In Proceedings of the Ninth International Conference on Language Resources and Evaluation (LREC'14).
+Reykjavik, Iceland.

 * Steven Bird, Ewan Klein, and Edward Loper.
 2009.
 Natural Language Processing with Python (1st ed.).
 O'Reilly Media, Inc..